Tradies Insurance Australia: Weekly News for Aussie Trades

 Read Full Transcript:

-Hello and welcome to Tradies Insurance Australia: Weekly News for Aussie Trades, Im Paige Estritori and its Sunday, 31 May 2026.
+Hello and welcome to Tradies Insurance Australia: Weekly News for Aussie Trades, Im Paige Estritori, and its Tuesday, 16 June 2026.

-Thats the wrap.
-If youd like help comparing public liability, tools and equipment, workshop contents, commercial vehicle and income protection options, head to trades-insurance.com.au and request a quote.
-Stay safe on site, and Ill catch you next week.
+Thats the wrap for 16 June.
+For clear options on public liability, tools and equipment, commercial vehicles, income protection and more, head to trades‑insurance.com.au to request a quote from our nationwide broker network.
+Im Paige Estritori — stay safe on site, and Ill catch you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.